mdagois/gca/tools/printer/README.md

 .
 Launch a ROM with printer support in BGB and connect it (`--connect <address:port>`) to the BGB instance running the simulator ROM
 .
 Launch a print job from the ROM
 .
 Check the printed data in the simulator
+.
+Alternatively, hold d-pad keys during data transfer to generate errors
+..
+UP for low battery (error #01)
+..
+RIGHT for a packet error (error #02)
+..
+LEFT for paper jam (error #03)
+..
+DOWN for any other error (error #04)

 ## Unsupported features